 - The left eye versus right eye sharpness check is real.

-- I was a serial habitual eye rubber before LASIK surgery – if I could do it, so can you.
+- I was a serial habitual eye rubber before LASIK surgery - if I could stop it, so can you.

-- Wearing sunglasses indoor – fake it till you make it.
+- Wearing sunglasses indoors - fake it till you make it.

-For any other LASIK surgery-related questions, head over to our Ask A Doctor section, or browse previous questions and answers about LASIK Singapore here.
+If you have any other LASIK surgery-related questions, head over these previous questions and answers about LASIK in Singapore here.